Anglican Network in Europe: History

 During our meeting, we considered how best to respond to the voice of faithful Anglicans in some parts of the Global North who are in need of biblically faithful episcopal leadership.
 Of immediate concern is the reality that on 8th June 2017 the Scottish Episcopal Church is likely to formalize their rejection of Jesus' teaching on marriage.
 If this were to happen, faithful Anglicans in Scotland will need appropriate pastoral care.
 In addition, within England there are churches that have, for reasons of conscience, been planted outside of the Church of England by the Anglican Mission in England (AMiE).
 These churches are growing, and are in need of episcopal leadership.
 Therefore, we have decided to consecrate a missionary bishop who will be tasked with providing episcopal leadership for those who are outside the structures of any Anglican province, especially in Europe.

 On June 30, 2017, Anglican Church in North America Primate Foley Beach consecrated Lines as missionary bishop to Europe on behalf of GAFCON.
 The consecration was attended by 1,400 Anglican representatives from all over the world, including 11 primates, 3 archbishops, and 13 bishops.
-The Primates who attended were Nicholas Okoh (Nigeria), Stanley Ntagali (Uganda), Daniel Deng Bul (Sudan and South Sudan), Jacob Chimeledya (Tanzania), Jackson Ole Sapit (Kenya), Onesphore Rwaje (Rwanda), Masimango Katanda (Congo), Daniel Sarfo (West Africa), Gregory Venables (South America), Ng Moon Hing (Southeast Asia), and Mouneer Anis (Jerusalem and the Middle East).
+The Primates who attended were Nicholas Okoh (Nigeria), Stanley Ntagali (Uganda), Daniel Deng Bul (Sudan and South Sudan), Jacob Chimeledya (Tanzania), Jackson Ole Sapit (Kenya), Onesphore Rwaje (Rwanda), Zacharie Masimango Katanda (Congo), Daniel Sarfo (West Africa), Gregory Venables (South America), Ng Moon Hing (Southeast Asia), and Mouneer Anis (Jerusalem and the Middle East).
 Lines ordained the first clergy specifically called to AMiE in December 2017 and provided oversight in Scotland through the Scottish Anglican Network under the auspices of ACNA member diocese the Anglican Network in Canada.

 In 2020, the GAFCON Primates Council voted to establish the Anglican Network in Europe as a "proto-province" with a presiding bishop and two convocations: the AMiE and the newly formed Anglican Convocation Europe (ACE).
 In 2022, four new assistant bishops were appointed to assist Lines in AMiE and ACE.

+In 2024, the Church of Nigeria released Anglican Missionary Congregations (AMC), a group of congregations serving Nigerian expatriates in Europe, to the jurisdiction of ANiE.
+AMC became the ANiE's third convocation.